djvistar/tech-elevator-excersices/13_Inheritance_Abstract_Classes/student-exercise/README.md

-# Abstract classes and methods
+SquareWall# Abstract classes and methods

 The purpose of this exercise is to practice building class structures using abstract classes and methods and using encapsulation, inheritance, and polymorphism.